Core process settings

 Authorization: Bearer <token>

-Relay keeps deploy history and runtime state boring on purpose.
+X-Relay-Token: <token>Deploy history, user accounts, secrets, runtime state, and analytics rows all live in relay.db.
 If you need to answer what happened, you can usually do it with files in data/ and a SQLite shell.

 Per-deploy log files that back relay logs and the dashboard.